tos-kamiya/distxargs/README.md

-﻿# distxargs, Parallel execution with a pool of worker processes on cluster via ssh.
+# distxargs, A parallel distributed version of xargs -P.

-`distxargs` is a easy-to-use parallel execution of cli commands, basically a distributed version of `xargs -P`.
+`distxargs` is a easy-to-use parallel execution of cli commands, basically a **distributed version of `xargs -P` **.

 `distxargs` runs cli commands in a parallel way on host computers via ssh.
-You can specify a count of max processes for each of the host computers.
+You **can specify a count of max processes for each of host computers**.

 ## Installation

-To install disxargs script:
+To install `disxargs`:

 ```
 python3 -m pip install git+https://github.com/tos-kamiya/distxargs